Old Street – Central London Zen Group

 Old Street – Central London Zen Meditation Group

-- From 8.00 pm to roughly 8.45 pm there will be a new STUDY GROUP, also starting on 23 JANUARY.
+- STUDY GROUP, each Tuesday from 8.00 pm to roughly 8.45 pm.
 This group is for those who wish to study and discuss fundamental texts of the Zen Buddhist tradition.
 It is open to everybody, and it is possible to join us at 8.00 for the study session only.
 But I would encourage everybody of course to come to the zazen sessions as well.
 None of the texts we are going to study can really be understood without the practice of zazen.

 - We will start off studying some writings of Ehei Dogen who is the 13th’s century founder of the Soto Zen school and the author of some of the finest texts every written about Buddhism and Zen.
 We will use The Essential Dogen.
 Writings of the Great Zen Master, edited by Kazuaki Tanahashi and Peter Levitt (2013, Boston, London: Shambala).
 This book is available on Amazon as a paper copy or as Kindle ebook.
 There is also an excellent audio book version available on Audible, so you can even listen to your Dogen on your way to work!